 To be able to go back beyond 1790, the last record of the Loveday family in England would be a 5 star moment.
 Sadly no records seem to exist that will shed light upon these generations.”

 Peter’s Time Capsule Message

 “One simple message.
 Start today writing a diary, a ledger, anything to record your life for your descendants.
 Don’t trust your memory in 40 years’ time – write it down now!
 Your children and grandchildren will be forever grateful to you.
 Always caption your photos and record dates and events.”

 * * *

-Please take a moment to head on over to Janice’s blog.
-Leave her a comment letting her know you stopped by.
-Welcome Janice, it’s great to have you here!
+Please take a moment to head on over to Peter’s blog.
+Leave him a comment letting him know you stopped by.
+Welcome Peter, it’s great to have you here!

 © 2014, copyright Gini Webb.
 All rights reserved.